TIP Specification and Guidelines¶

 TIP Body¶

-TIP body should have the following parts:
+The TIP body should include the following sections:

 Simple Summary

-, but it need not be completed before the TIP isaccepted
+status but must be completed before the TIP is assigned theFinal

 Linking to External Resources¶

-Linking to other TIPs¶
+Linking to Other TIPs¶

 .